-Businesses in Barrie’s Central Business District receive municipal curbside garbage collection twice weekly.
+Businesses in Barrie’s Business Improvement Area (BIA) receive municipal curbside garbage collection twice weekly.
 There is a 6-garbage-bag limit per week for these businesses.

-Businesses (excluding the Central Business District) that receive municipal curbside garbage collection are permitted to place up to 12 bags of garbage curbside every other week for municipal collection.
+Businesses (excluding the Business Improvement Area) that receive municipal curbside garbage collection are permitted to place up to 12 bags of garbage curbside every other week for municipal collection.

 Please call (705) 739-4219 for additional information.